fareen341/Angular/README.md

 1)src:
 90% of code we'll do inside this one.

-2)app: this is the root module, which can contains module or component: component vs module?
+2)app: this is the root module, which can contains module or component

 component: is a small functionality which will have only one component.
 module: is  a big functionality example user, so it'll have user login, sign up etc.